 Direct Injuries to the Mouth and Teeth

 Following a direct injury to your mouth or teeth, whether undergoing orthodontic care or not, immediately ice the injured area and you should contact your regular dentist as soon as possible.
 Usually, an x-ray of the involved tooth or teeth is needed to determine the extent of the injury.
-If a tooth has been displaced, knocked out, or fractured, it is best to contact your family dentist first, since we may not have the necessary materials or anesthesia required to treat these injuries.
-If the appliances are dislodged or displaced, we will need to replace or adjust the appliances as soon as possible, after you have seen your general dentist, depending upon the comfort level of the patient.
+If a tooth has been displaced, knocked out, or fractured, contact your family dentist as soon as possible as we may not have the necessary materials or anesthesia required to treat these injuries.
+If you have a tooth that has been knocked out, place the tooth into a liquid and have it re-implanted by your family dentist or an oral surgeon as soon as possible.
+If your orthodontic appliances are broken, dislodged or displaced as a result of a direct injury, we will need to replace or adjust the appliances as soon as possible, after you have seen your general dentist so please call our office as soon as possible.